 Campers live in groups of six children and two counselors in cabins that have electricity, indoor showers and restrooms.
 Cabins are heated for our winter camping program.

 Roberto Gil, Jr., Esq. is The Fresh Air Fund’s Deputy Director of Camping and Year Round Programs.
 Roberto was excited to return to The Fund where he began his camping career as a general counselor.
 For the past six years, Roberto served as the Director of Programs for Princeton-Blairstown Center (PBC), where he was responsible for all aspects of their adventure-based, experiential education program.
 Roberto joined PBC in 2013 after spending eight years at Building Educated Leaders for Life (BELL).
 As Director of Field Operations, Roberto oversaw programs in New York, NY, Augusta, GA and Detroit, MI.
 Prior to this he served as BELL’s Site Manager for the Bronxwood School where he oversaw an afterschool program for 200 scholars.
 Prior to BELL, Roberto was a Program Director with the Madison Square Boys & Girls Club, serving the Brooklyn community at their Navy Yard Clubhouse and Deputy Director of Court Operations at The Center for Alternative Sentencing and Employment Services (CASES).
 One of his major accomplishments was the successful launch of the Manhattan Family Court – Court Employment Project, an alternative-to-placement program for juvenile delinquents.

 Roberto holds a BA in Government from The University of Texas in Austin and a JD from New York Law School.
-He is also a Wilderness First Responder, and is serving his second term on the American Camping Association National Board.
+He is serving his second term on the American Camping Association National Board.